diba-ravanshid/Robotics-and-Mechatronics/README.md

 Project 3: Implementing character drawing and rotation in ROS using turtlesim, with Python scripts and launch files for automated operations.

-Project 4: Developing an automated system using deep learning (YOLO v8) for object detection and segmentation to efficiently pack custom catering packages in a sanitized industrial environment.
+Project 4: Developing an automated system using deep learning (YOLO v8 and Segment Anything Mode(SAM)) for object detection and segmentation to efficiently pack custom catering packages and enhance robotic manipulation.